Common Name: windflower

 Canada anemone is native to river margins, river flood plains, low moist meadows, ditches and moist thickets throughout southern Canada from Newfoundland to British Columbia and in the U.S from Maine to Montana south to West Virginia, Missouri, Kansas and scattered through the Rocky Mountains to New Mexico.
 It naturalizes easily (somewhat invasively in optimum growing conditions), and is often found growing in large colonies.
 In Missouri, concentrations are primarily found along the Missouri and Mississippi Rivers and their tributaries.

-Genus name often said to be derived from the Greek anemos meaning wind.
+Genus name is often said to be derived from the Greek word anemos meaning wind.